magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44887-uncaught-syntaxerror-unexpected-token-const-error-in-admin-panel.md

 ---
 title: `MDVA-44887: "Uncaught SyntaxError: Unexpected token const" error in the Admin panel`
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.15,
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.15,2.4.4,Uncaught SyntaxError,token,const,admin panel
 ---

 The MDVA-44887 patch fixes the issue where users receive the "Uncaught SyntaxError: Unexpected token const" error in the Admin panel.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.15 is installed.
 The patch ID is MDVA-44887.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.